YunoHost/moulinette/README.md

 related operations into a single program called *moulinette*.
 Those operations were available from a command-line interface and a Web server providing an API.
-Moreover, the usage of these operations (e.g. required/optional arguments) was defined into a simple yaml file - called *actionsmap*.
+Moreover, the usage of these operations (e.g. required/optional arguments) was defined into a simple YAML file - called *actionsmap*.
 This file was parsed in order to construct an *ArgumentParser* object and to parse the command arguments to process the proper operation.

-During a long refactoring with the goal of unify both interfaces, the idea to separate the core of the YunoHost operations has emerged.
+During a lengthy refactoring process with the goal of unifying both interfaces, the idea to separate the core of the YunoHost operations has emerged.
-The core kept the same name *moulinette* and try to follow the same initial principle.
-An [Actions Map](#actions-map) - which defines available operations and their usage - is parsed and it's used to process an operation from several unified [Interfaces](#interfaces).
-It also supports a configuration mechanism - which allows to restrict an operation on an interface for example (see [Authenticators](#authenticators)).
+The core kept the same name *moulinette* and tries to follow the same initial principle.
+An [Actions Map](#actions-map) - defining available operations and their usage - is parsed and used to process an operation from several unified [interfaces](#interfaces).
+It also supports a configuration mechanism - which allows restricting an operation on an interface, for example (see [Authenticators](#authenticators)).